The Australian Property Market Moves in Cycles

 • A long period of stagnation (often a precursor to the next upswing)

-As Melbourne house prices eventually climb closer toward Sydney levels over time, affordability pressure will again push demand into apartments — just as has happened in Brisbane, Perth and is starting to happen also in Sydney.
+As Melbourne house prices eventually climb closer toward Sydney levels over time, affordability pressure will again push demand into apartments — just as has happened in Brisbane and Perth and is starting to happen also in Sydney.

 This is how cycles repeat.